José Pérez (actor): Later career

 When Pérez was about 20 he attended Herbert Berghof Studio and Lee Strasberg’s acting class to improve his skills.
 He then played Roberto Escalante in the film The Young Savages, and acted in a string of off-Broadway plays, including Square in the Eye, The Ox Cart (La Carreta) and Goa, as well as two Broadway plays (Does a Tiger Wear a Necktie? and Camino Real).
 In each case, the production closed after a short run.

 During this period Pérez was a guest star on the television series East Side/West Side, Hawk, N.Y.P.D. and contributed a small supporting role in the movie Born to Win.

 Then, in 1971 he got the role of "Speed" in the Shakespeare in the Park production of Two Gentlemen of Verona, and continued to play the part on Broadway in the St. James Theatre production.

 Pérez is best known for his portrayal of the attendant/God role in Steambath, both in the original PBS TV movie in 1973, where his performance was described as "by all odds the acting coup of this season", and the Showtime TV series in 1984, with the same name and based on the same premise, which earned him a nomination for an ACE Award.

 In 1973 Pérez had a lead role as Ramon Gonzalez in the sitcom Calucci's Department.
 He next starred in the television pilot Aces Up and was billed as the star of the single ('75/'76) season television series On the Rocks as Hector Fuentes.

 In 1977 Pérez costarred as Juan in the big screen adaptation of Short Eyes, and in 1979 he costarred as Nordi in Night-Flowers.

 In 1982, he took the role of Police Inspector Carmona, opposite Robert Mitchum in the TV movie One Shoe Makes it Murder, where his performance was described as "steal[ing] every scene he's in."
 CBS considered his portrayal promising enough to create a spin-off of his character under the name Inspector Perez.
 Production did not progress past the pilot.
 Another pilot that he participated in which wasn't made into a series was King of the Building in 1987.

+Perez had a featured role in the 1st portion of the 1985 film Stick opposite Burt Reynolds playing his friend who was then killed by the hero's nemesis.

 From 1994 to 1996 Pérez had a recurring role on New York Undercover, appearing in seventeen episodes as Mike Torres, the drug-addicted father of primary character Detective Eddie Torres.

 Pérez’ career included supporting roles on assorted TV series (including Miami Vice, Law & Order, Resurrection Blvd., The Adventures of Brisco County, Jr. and Murder, She Wrote), a few more off-Broadway plays, two TV movies and in ten more theatrically released movies through 2003.